global-asp/lida-source/en/0016_giving-birth.md

 # Giving birth

 ##
 Selamawit is 29 years old.
 She gave birth to her first child in Eritrea.
-She and her family had a hard time, so they decided to go to Italy.
+She and her family had a hard time there, so they decided to go to Italy.

 ##
 Inga left home just before she turned 19.
 She moved to Norway and had her first child there.

 ##
-When Selamawit became pregnant with her second child, she wondered how it would be to have a child in a different country.
+When Selamawit became pregnant with her second child, she wondered what it would be like to have a child in a different country.

 ##
 Selamawit and Inga had different backgrounds.
 Selamawit felt safe because she had experience with giving birth.
 Inga talked to her mother about giving birth.